MicrosoftDocs/Hololens/hololens/hololens-update-hololens.md

 In some cases, you might want to go back to a previous version of the HoloLens software.
 If [resetting or reflashing your HoloLens 2 with the Advanced Recovery Companion](hololens-recovery.md) does not fix your issue, then you can contact support to get help returning to a previous version.

-1. Ensure that Optional or Full telemetry is enabled and [file a bug](https://docs.microsoft.com/hololens/hololens-feedback).
-The engineering team would like to try to fix your issue first.
+1. Ensure that Optional or Full telemetry is enabled and [File Feedback](https://docs.microsoft.com/hololens/hololens-feedback) being as descriptive as possible.
+Ensuring you have enabled telemetry makes your bug more actionable and easier for engineers to diagnose.
 2. You can reset your HoloLens by using the Advanced Recovery Companion.
 1.
     1. Make sure that you don't have any phones or Windows devices plugged in to your PC.